svalinn/DAGMC/doc/contribute/devtheory.rst

     :width:  675
     :alt:    Image of OBB tree structure for a volume

-Implicit Complement
+Implicit complement
 ~~~~~~~~~~~~~~~~~~~

-What is the Implicit Complement & How is it formed?
+What is the implicit complement & how is it formed?
 ---------------------------------------------------

 The implicit complement is the space not defined by the CAD model.
 It is formed